 Want to power-up your chances of landing your dream job?
-Instead of worrying about saying the right things or giving impressive answers, you might like to try these 3 simple hacks backed up by psychological research.
+Instead of worrying about saying the right things or giving impressive answers, you might like to try these 3 simple hacks for giving a perfect interview - all backed up by psychological research.

 The psychology of giving a perfect interview

 In his international bestseller 59 seconds: Think a little, change a lot, Professor Richard Wiseman introduces quick and simple things that people can do to improve their lives.
 Backed up by psychological research, the book covers everything from creativity to motivation.
 In a chapter on persuasion, Professor Wiseman provides some great advice on how to significantly increase the chances of landing your dream job.
 Here's what he says...

 Perhaps the most striking advice given in the book is that likeability and coming across as friendly is the most important thing you can do for giving a perfect interview.
 Research by Chad Higgins and Timothy Judge found that the most important factor for interview success was whether the candidate seemed like a pleasant person.
 The interviewers, perhaps subconsciously, put more stock in whether they thought a candidate would fit in than if they had the right experience and skills.